basarat/typescript-collections/README.markdown

 [Buckets](github.com/mauriciosantos/buckets/)
 ====================
+Two things need to be done:
+use classes for types
+use default parameter arguments use generics remove extra semicolons at end of functions / classes / modules

+Already done:
+use module

 **A JavaScript Data Structure Library**

 Buckets is a complete, fully tested and documented data structure library written in pure JavaScript.